 From oil-based paints and pesticides, to gasoline and pool chemicals, there are many household items that shouldn’t go in the trash or down the drain.
-That’s why OCRRA has set up a drop-off program specifically for hazardous wastes.
-Just make an appointment ahead of time!
-You'll receive instructions on how to prepare your items and where to bring them (Environmental Products and Service of Vermont) when you get your appointment confirmation email.
-Have a question about an item not listed below?
-Send us an email.
+That’s why OCRRA set up a drop-off program specifically for household hazardous wastes.

 Business materials are not accepted.
 Residents of the Town and Village of Skaneateles are NOT eligible for this program as these municipalities are not part of the OCRRA service area.